yuanzhoucq/cpp-docs.zh-cn/docs/cpp-conformance-improvements-2017.md

 #pragma warning(pop)
 ```
-### <a name="out-of-line-definition-of-a-template-member-function"></a>模板成员函数的外部定义
+### <a name="out-of-line-definition-of-a-template-member-function"></a>Out-of-line definition of a template member function
-Visual Studio 2017 版本 15.3 在遇到未在类中声明的模板成员函数的外部定义时生成错误。 下面的代码现在生成错误 C2039："f":不是 "S" 的成员。
+Visual Studio 2017 version 15.3 produces an error when it encounters an out-of-line definition of a template member function that was not declared in the class.
+The following code now produces error C2039: 'f': is not a member of 'S':

 ```cpp
 struct S {};